 With the support of TD Bank and Prairie Debut, we made a connnection which would encourage young local talents to blossom.
 Our 2021 Master Lesson Scholarship program, paired young musicians with professionals in a series of three one-on-one lessons.

 Honing fiddle technique during a time of isolation

 In May 2020, former guest artist Hezekiah Leung of the Rolston String Quartet shared the technique involved in creating a great vibrato in a virtual lesson with fiddle students at Cayley School.
-Thanks to TD Bank and Prairie Debut for supporting this online learning session.
+Thanks to TD Bank for supporting this online learning session.

 A saxophone saga continues

 Former guest artist Michael Morimoto of the Proteus Quartet inspired local performer Jordan Middleton during a youth reach in 2018, to the extent that Jordan spent the summer busking to earn his own soprano sax.
 In spring 2020, we helped Michael and Jordan to connect again during a one-on-one virtual music lesson.

 Honens Laureate leads masterclass with local students

 2015 Honens International Piano Competition winner Luca Buratto has performed on three continents, and has been described as “a name to watch” by The Guardian and “no ordinary virtuoso” by The Telegraph.
 In 2017, he shared his insights with music students in High River.

 WindSync charms with fresh interpretation of Peter and the Wolf